BY RACHEL CHEESEMAN, FOUNDER OF STREET SMART SELF DEFENSE

 The first part of this answer has more to do with your surroundings and personal assessment.
 Is the area public or isolated?
 Is it during business hours or after?
 What is your own physical condition?
 Are you able to run short or long distance?
 Perhaps you can’t run well at all due to bad knees or other physical limitation.
 This is where the pre-planning thought process needs to happen -- not while you are actively in the heat of battle!

-In the moment, your brain may not be able to process and answer all these questions while experiencing adrenaline.
-Under stress your body may only be capable of relying on gross motor movement and very little thought.
+In the moment, your brain will not be able to process and answer all these questions while experiencing adrenaline.
+Under stress your body will only be capable of relying on gross motor movement and very little thought.
 So, asking yourself and answering these questions ahead of time is critical to your own initial reaction time.

 The 2 Car Length Rule